-Description Semi detached bungalow.

-Accommodation Ground: Living Room, Kitchen, Main Bedroom with en-suite Shower Room, a further Bedrooms and Wet Room.
+Description Detached bungalow.
+Accommodation Ground: Entrance Vestibule, Living Room/Dining Room, Sun Room, Kitchen, Utility Area, Main Bedroom with en-suite Shower Room.
+Two further Bedrooms and Shower Room.

-Gross internal floor area (m2) 69

-Neighbourhood and location The property forms part of a residential development close to Nairn Town Centre.
-There is an undeveloped building plot to the rear.
+Gross internal floor area (m2) 117 Neighbourhood and location The property forms part of an established residential area over looking Nairn Links.
+The property has partial sea views.
 The surrounding properties in the immediate vicinity are generally of a differing age and style.
-A range of typical local amenities can be found in Nairn Town Centre.
+A terrace of garages are located to the side which service the block of flats.
+A range of typical local amenities can be found in Nairn Town Centre which is nearby.